bahrus/pdpu/README.md

 Still, I do think the use case for tagged template literal definitions being used for client-side list generation is quite strong, particularly around virtual lists.
 But even there, I think that data-driven expressions inside those lists could be beneficial to performance.  i.e. keep as much as possible within the tick marks, as little context switching between JavaScript and Strings.

 Let me also hasten to mention that there is currently no build process in existence that takes tagged template syntax, and, during optimization time, compiles it the scientifically fastest format, that may include custom elements like p-d,p-u.

+Focusing on the virtual list scenario, let's stipulate that a highly optimized version of these components, done by someone who knows what they're doing, could rougly match the same performance one would get with a lit directive.
+Are there any advantages of using this component in that case?

+The advantages I see are:

+1. These components are compatible with both workflows (HTML, JS)  Directives are not.
+2. These components don't lock you in to Lit.

 \</grain-of-salt\>